CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/flows/execution/runtime-translation-exception.md

 ## Description

-The exception thrown when a block is found to have errors during the flow execution.
+The exception thrown when a block is found to have errors within its properties while executing a flow.
 ## Reasons

 ### Block has errors during flow execution

 A block was found to have errors within its properties during a flow execution.
+These errors would normally appear as a [Message][WhatIsAMessage], but were not caught when the flow execution was started.
+This can occur when debugging a flow and [setting the next block to execute][SetNextBlockToExecute] to a block that has errors within its properties, and has no path from the [Start Flow][Start Flow block] block.

 #### Message Format